Fees and terms of contract

 3. PRINCIPLES OF REPRESENTATION

 3.1.
-The Lawyer must carry out representation entrusted to him according to the law and must represent the rights and interests of the Client toward any party with diligence, loyalty and conscientiousness.
+The Lawyer must carry out representation entrusted to him according to the law and must represent the rights and interests of the Client towards any party with diligence, loyalty and conscientiousness.

 3.3.
-If the Client gives the Lawyer instructions to be followed that contradict the law or any other fundamental statutory regulations on professional conduct in accordance with standards which apply to the Lawyer?s proper professional practice (e.g. the ?Rules on Professional Conduct for Lawyers“ [RL-BA] or the Practice of the Supreme Appeals and Disciplinary Commission for Lawyers and Candidate Lawyers [OBDK]), the Lawyer must refuse to carry out the said instructions.
+If the Client gives the Lawyer instructions to be followed that contradict the law or any other fundamental statutory regulations on professional conduct in accordance with standards which apply to the Lawyer’s proper professional practice (e.g. the „Guidelines for Practising as a Lawyer“ [RL-BA 2015] or the Practice of the Supreme Appeals and Disciplinary Commission for Lawyers and Candidate Lawyers [OBDK], henceforth, of the Appeals and Disciplinary Senate for Lawyers and Candidate Lawyers at the Supreme Court), the Lawyer must refuse to carry out the said instructions.
 If the Lawyer deems instructions to be inexpedient or even disadvantageous to the Client, the Lawyer must point out the possible disadvantageous consequences to the Client before carrying them out.

 3.4.
 In the event of imminent danger, the Lawyer shall be entitled to carry out or refrain from actions that have not been expressively specified in the Mandate or are against instructions given if it is deemed to be urgently necessary in the interest of the Client.

-4. THE CLIENT?S DUTY TO COOPERATE AND PROVIDE INFORMATION
+4. DUTY OF THE CLIENT TO COOPERATE AND PROVIDE INFORMATION

 4.1.
 Upon granting the Mandate, without undue delay, the Client shall undertake to communicate to the Lawyer all information and facts that could be of significance in connection with carrying out the Mandate as well as to make all required documents and evidence accessible.
 The Lawyer shall be entitled to accept the accuracy of the information, facts, documents, papers and evidence, provided that their incorrectness is obvious.
-The Lawyer shall work towards obtaining all facts by means of asking the Client target-oriented questions and/or resorting to other appropriate means.
-The second sentence of section 4.1 shall be deemed applicable with regard to the correctness of supplementary information.
+The Lawyer shall work towards obtaining the completeness and accuracy of all the facts at hand by means of asking the Client target-oriented questions and/or resorting to other appropriate means.
+The second sentence of Point 4.1 shall be deemed applicable with regard to the correctness of supplementary information.

 5. DUTY OF CONFIDENTIALITY,

 5.1.
-The Lawyer is obligated to uphold confidentiality concerning all matters which have been confided to him and all facts which have otherwise become known to him in his capacity as a lawyer, whose confidentiality is in the interest of his Client.
+The Lawyer is obligated to uphold confidentiality concerning all matters which have been confided to him and all facts which have otherwise become known to him in his capacity as a lawyer, the confidentiality of which is in the interest of his Client.

 5.2.
 Within the terms of applicable laws and guidelines, the Lawyer shall retain the right to assign all staff members to process issues, provided that there is proof that these staff members have been instructed on the duty to maintain confidentiality.

-5.4.
-The client may release the Lawyer from the duty of confidentiality at any time.
+5.5.
+The Client may release the Lawyer from the duty of confidentiality at any time.
 This release from the duty of confidentiality by the Client does not release the Lawyer from the obligation of verifying whether the his statement is in the best interest of his Client.
+If the Lawyer acts as a mediator, despite his release from the duty of confidentiality, he must exercise his right to maintain professional secrecy [I believe that „berfuliche Verschweigenheit is meant here, otherwise it would not make sense to waive a duty of confidentiality.].

 The Lawyer shall bring to the attention of the Client all actions taken in connection with the Mandate in sufficient detail, in oral or written form.